 HOW TO GET MORE INVOLVED

-Please contact Brett Allen at [email protected] to join the fight to fix or defeat this measure.
+Please contact Brett Allen, Director of Government Relations & Public Policy at the DC Chamber of Commerce, at [email protected] to join the fight to fix or defeat this measure.

 THIS DOCUMENT IS INTENDED TO PROVIDE YOU GENERAL INFORMATION REGARDING “THE STOP DISCRIMINATION BY ALGORITHM ACT”.
 THE CONTENTS OF THIS DOCUMENT ARE NOT INTENDED TO PROVIDE SPECIFIC LEGAL ADVICE.
 BECAUSE THE LAW IN THIS JURISDICTION CHANGES RAPIDLY, THE DC CHAMBER OF COMMERCE CAN NOT GUARANTEE CONTINUED ACCURACY.